tobinegbert/DnDS_CoS_MagicItems/Gloomstalker Bow.md

 ### Wisdom of the Earth
 This bow allows the user to attune to the land around it and hear the whispers of all living things giving them guidance.
 You gain the following benefits:
 - You gain the ability to see in magical darkness as if it were normal darkness.
-- When an ally within 30 feet of you makes a skill check, you can share the wisdom you have learned.
+- When an ally within 30 feet of you makes a skill check, you can share the wisdom you have learned by projecting the whispers into their ears.
 They may add a d6 to the skill check.
 You may use this feature a number of times equal to your wisdom modifier.
 This resets on a long rest

-### Monster Hunter
-You gain proficiency with monster hunters tool's.
-You gain the following benefits:
--

 ### Favored Foe
 You can call on your bond with nature to mark a creature as your favored enemy for a time: you know the hunter's mark spell, and Wisdom is your spellcasting ability for it.
 You can use it a certain number of times without expending a spell slot and without requiring concentration—a number of times equal to your Wisdom modifier (a minimum of once).
 You regain all expended uses when you finish a long rest.